Category: IELTS Reading

 Skimming

-Skilled readers quickly ‘get the gist’ (understand the main idea) of a passage by using speed-reading, or skimming.
+Skilled readers quickly ‘get the gist’ (understand the main idea) of a passage by using speed-reading, sometimes called skimming.
 They glance quickly at titles and headings to identify the general topic.
 They know where to look for the writer’s main idea: near the end of the introduction and the beginning of the conclusion.
-When reading body paragraphs, they stop as soon as they have understood the main idea and they don’t bother reading supporting sentences such as examples and quotations.
-If they see a word they don’t recognise, they never stop to consider what it means.
-Instead, their eyes are constantly moving across, or skimming the text.
-Practice skimming every time you encounter a new reading passage and, as a general rule, don’t spend more than 5 minutes skim-reading a passage in IELTS, not even the longest of the three passages.
+When reading body paragraphs, they stop as soon as they understand the main idea.
+They don’t bother reading supporting sentences such as examples and quotations.
+If they see a word they don’t recognise, they don’t stop to consider what it means.
+Instead, their eyes are constantly moving across the text.
+This is skimming.
+Use skimming techniques to read more quickly and don’t spend more than five minutes reading any passage in the IELTS test.

-Another skill that goes hand-in-hand with skimming is understanding the organisation of a text.
-How many paragraphs comprise the introductory section?
-Where is the thesis statement located?
+An IELTS Reading skill that goes nicely with skimming is understanding how the passage is organised.
+How many paragraphs form the introduction?
+Where is the thesis statement?
 What is the main function of each paragraph?
-Which linking expressions indicate a change of topic or argument?
-Some readers mentally note these observations, some prefer to underline key topic words and signal phrases, while others annotate (write brief summarising words) in the margins.
-Understanding how a text is organised will help you locate information more quickly when it comes to answering the questions.
+Which linking words indicate a change of topic or opinion?
+Effective readers underline key topic words and signal phrases, and sometimes they write brief summarising words (annotation) in the margins.
+Understanding how a text is organised is a critical reading skill as it helps you locate information more quickly later.

 Scanning